Here’s the scoop on which fats we should include in kids meals, why they matter, and how to incorporate them throughout the day.

 Healthy Fat Foods

-Generally speaking, the key with fats is to focus on the healthier ones—which generally speaking, are the ones found naturally in foods like nuts, seeds, plants, fish, and grass-fed meats—and less on ones that show up in packaged foods.
+Generally speaking, they say that the key with fats is to focus on the ones found naturally in foods like nuts, seeds, plants, fish, and grass-fed meats.

 This follows my general approach to feeding: Surround your family with more fresh, whole foods, and less packaged snack foods ones when possible, but allow all foods in moderation.